jarrod-west/siqc/README.md

 * Teardown script
   * Remove user from RP
-  * Undo associations
+  * Undo associations DONE
 * Set some attributes on contact that make it clear what it is
 * Update default agent whisper
-* ruff format and mypy pre-push hooks
+* ruff format and mypy pre-push hooks DONE
-* No unused (except with leading underscore)
+* No unused (except with leading underscore) DONE
 * Proper docstrings